ydethe/blocksim/README.md

 -   Advanced plotting functions
 -   DSP tools

-blocksim is hosted here https://gitlab.com/ydethe/blocksim
+blocksim is hosted here https://git.aes.alcatel.fr:8443/projects/DNFSND/repos/blocksim/browse

-# Setup
+# Setup for simple usage

-Create a virtual environment named bs_env for example.
+reate a virtual environment named bs_env for example.
 You do not have to create one env per project or per simulation.
 But you need one where blocksim will be installed.
 See https://realpython.com/python-virtual-environments-a-primer/ and https://www.dataquest.io/blog/a-complete-guide-to-python-virtual-environments/ to learn more about python environments.